mithil957/memcard/readme.md

 # MemCard
 - Take a PDF and mark it with highlights.
 Upload that PDF to this tool and you get flashcards.
-Rate the flashcards and then export them to Obsidian or Anki.
+Rate the flashcards and then export them to CSV file.
 All data is local and stays on your computer.
     - The ratings for the cards will be used to improve the quality of the generated flashcards.
 This feature will be added in future.
     - The generated cards likely won't be high quality but they can serve as a starting point.